Aliases for MAPKAPK2 Gene

 GeneCards Summary for MAPKAPK2 Gene

 MAPKAPK2 (MAPK Activated Protein Kinase 2) is a Protein Coding gene.
-Diseases associated with MAPKAPK2 include Tuberous Sclerosis 2.
-Among its related pathways are Cellular Senescence (REACTOME) and Activated TLR4 signalling.
+Diseases associated with MAPKAPK2 include Tuberous Sclerosis 2 and Monocytic Leukemia.
+Among its related pathways are Immune response Fc epsilon RI pathway and Nuclear Events (kinase and transcription factor activation).
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAPKAPK3.

 UniProtKB/Swiss-Prot Summary for MAPKAPK2 Gene